NSHipster/articles/2019-05-20-swift-format.md

         self.country=country}}

 let applePark = ShippingAddress(recipient: "Apple, Inc.", streetAddress: "1 Apple Park Way", locality: "Cupertino", region: "CA", postalCode: "95014", country: "US")

 ```

 SwiftLint cleans up the worst of the indentation and inter-spacing issues
-but leaves other, extraneous whitespace intact.
+but leaves other, extraneous whitespace intact
+(though it does strip the file's leading newline, which is nice).
 Again, it's worth noting that formatting isn't SwiftLint's primary calling;
 if anything, it's merely incidental to providing actionable code diagnostics.
 And taken from the perspective of _"first, do no harm"_,